grafana/pyroscope/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Phlare.
+If this doesn't look right, choose a different issue type.
 title: ''
 labels: ''
 assignees: ''